International Baccalaureate (IB)

 Those student questions start the cycle of inquiry that guides every PYP lesson.
 Teachers support the student-led inquiry with age-appropriate resources and activities to guide and structure the learning.
 It’s an approach that works at every grade level to provide challenges for every student.

-Phase one: Steele Elementary School was approved by the IB and District 11 Board of Education to become a candidate PYP school, 2022
+- Phase one: Steele Elementary School was approved by the IB and District 11 Board of Education to become a candidate PYP school, 2022

 During the candidacy phase:

-the school completes the professional development (PD) required for authorization
+- the school completes the professional development (PD) required for authorization

-collaborates to develop or update policies and unit of inquiry which follow the Colorado Academic Standards
+- collaborates to develop or update policies and unit of inquiry which follow the Colorado Academic Standards

-refines or establishes new processes and practices, and
+- refines or establishes new processes and practices, and

-continues to explore how the IB will be implemented in its school context.
+- continues to explore how the IB will be implemented in its school context.

-Phase two: Continue toalign the curriculum in grades K - 5, within the PYP curriculum framework.
+- Phase two: Continue to align the curriculum in grades K - 5, within the PYP curriculum framework.
 Develop the transdisciplinary themes at every level.
 Continue to provide professional development for teachers.
 Launch parent education programs.

-Phase three: Complete PYP authorization; Estimated Time Spring of 2025.
+- Phase three: Complete PYP authorization; Estimated Time Spring of 2025.